Curriculum / ELA / 5th Grade / Unit 1: Building Community: Seedfolks / Lesson 4

 Analyze if the narrators in Seedfolks would agree or disagree with the idea that people with different cultural identities can come together to form a strong community.

-Determine a theme for a story and explain how the characters’ actions support the development of theme, by using key details and character actions to describe key themes in a text.
+Determine a theme for a story and explain how key details and characters' actions support the development of the theme.

-Describe the overall structure of Seedfolks and how different events fit together to create the plot, by describing the overall structure of a text.
+Describe the overall structure of Seedfolks and how different events fit together to convey a theme by describing the overall structure of a text.

 Gauge student understanding of unit content and skills with one of Fishtank's unit assessments.